Valencia, Venezuela: History

 Valencia became the capital of Venezuela in 1830, after it separated from Gran Colombia.
-It ceased to be the capital soon afterward, becoming once more the seat of the national government in 1858 after the Monagas was toppled and the March Revolution took place.
+It ceased to be the capital soon afterward, becoming once more the seat of the national government in 1858 after the Monagas brothers were toppled and the March Revolution took place.
 On November 15, 1892, the University of Valencia, future University of Carabobo, was founded.

 When dictator Juan Vicente Gómez died in 1935, Nueva Valencia del Rey was a small city.
 The oil revenues and industrialization that came along lead to a population explosion.
 Many immigrants, firstly from Europe and increasingly then from other Latin American countries, chose Nueva Valencia del Rey as the place to live in Venezuela.

 The first direct election of local governments (including those of the mayor and of the state's government) took place in 1988.

 Valencia was one of the places where Hugo Chávez's proposal for the constitutional reform was rejected with the highest proportion of votes: around 59.21% of the population rejected it.

-An Italian tribunal ruled that physicist Ettore Majorana who disappeared in 1938 was living in Valencia during the late Fifties.
-See here:

-On October 27 of 2019, Rafael Lacava, the governor of Carabobo, installed a "Bat-signal" next to the an old cross at the top of El Trigal hill.
-Historically this cross was lit every first of December signaling the beginning of the Christmas season.